 Of the four most common aircraft flying over, noise has increased by an average 3dB over the past 3 years, bringing it to levels of 72dB and above, which, according to the Institute of Occupational Health, is considered 'Hazardous' to humans .

 Many other communities are taking a community-based stand: surely it is time for us to be heard or we risk sleepwalking further into a climate, environmental and noise-pollution nightmare.

-Recent consultation meetings missed out our three villages, which is extraordinary and worrying as we are in the direct flight landing path and will be disproportionately affected by everything they propose.
+Recent consultation meetings missed out our three villages, as did the current one, which is extraordinary and worrying as we are in the direct flight landing path and will be disproportionately affected by everything they propose.
 For more info contact us at email@example.com.

 9 January 2020

 Our MP, Andrew Selous MP, received a reply from the relevant Minister from the Department of Transport.
 He says that 'the good news is that the letter indicates that the expansion decision will be taken by the Secretary of State for Transport'.
 Which will give him 'ample opportunity to make all local points of concerns directly to him'.
 To read the letter go to the Letters/Concerns page.

 6 January 2020

 We have just discovered that Luton Borough Council have not uploaded any online representations for planning 19/00428/EIA since 2 December 2019!
 We are trying to get to the bottom of what is going on, as there are at least 60 representations that need to be uploaded.
 If you have submitted a response via the planning portal please keep an eye on it to ensure your application has been added.
 Or also email your letter (with your address attached) to firstname.lastname@example.org.